billvamva/ccbox/README.md

 ### Database Integration

 The application uses SQLite for database integration.
-Here is an example of user database interaction:
+Here is an example of user database interaction.
+Currently there is not threading implementation:

 ```python
 import sqlite3